recoveryhub/2021-wanderers/Source/Draft/MJ_TW_018.md

 The rider turned his head.
 “Yes, friend!
 It is my name.”

 The miller and the miller’s helper broke into laughter—not kindly laughter.
 “Osmund on his white horse!”
 The laughter had in it a jeer, anger increased in it.
 The miller was a choleric man.
 He doubled his fists, he shouted to Osmund: “Throw you in the race!
-Come here, and I’ll throw you in the race!”
+Come here, and I’ll throw you in the race[^4]!”

 The man to whom he cried regarded him and the mill wheel and the mill race with a certain patient whimsicalness.
 “Flow race—turn wheel—fight with your sins, miller!
 Not with me who bring them to your mind!”